How the EMBSGB200 Amplifier is Shaping Innovations in Technology and Industry

 Figure 7 from the cited source showing (A) an isometric view of the Bullkey with labeled soil-contacting components and (B) a free-body diagram with acting vector forces shown

-The Bullkey met its design challenge of maximizing draw forces through strategic weight distribution and tillage positioning.
-Nearly the full vehicle weight was applied to the drive wheels, which were aligned single-file like a motorcycle, with the tillage tool affixed between both axles.
+The Bullkey’s draw power came from the innovative design that applied nearly all of the vehicle’s weight to the drive wheels.
+These were aligned single-file like a motorcycle, with the tillage tool affixed between both axles.
 This configuration allowed the Bullkey to navigate narrow crop rows while maintaining traction on muddy, uneven terrain—conditions that typically challenge lighter vehicles.

-Beyond matching the draft animals’ performance, the Bullkey offers less physical strain on the farmer since it is operated from a seat instead of on foot with reins in hand.
+Beyond matching the draft animals’ performance, the Bullkey reduces physical strain on the farmer since it is operated while sitting.
 Initial farmer feedback was positive, indicating that a similar design may be in their commercial future.

-You can read more about this research at: Design of a Specialized Tractor to Replace Draft Animals in Small Farms, by Guillermo F. Diaz Lankenau and Amos G. Winter, V.
+Read more about this research at: Design of a Specialized Tractor to Replace Draft Animals in Small Farms, by Guillermo F. Diaz Lankenau and Amos G. Winter, V. More photos appear at this link.

 Ballistics: Measuring Chamber Pressure and Testing Bulletproof Cladding